4zwazo/x-days-of-devops/log.md

 **Progress**:

 - Creating free-tier account
-- Leran the basics of cloud computing
+- Learn the basics of cloud computing
 - Learn about cloud deployment models
 - Learn about the benefits of these models
 - Learn about the shared responsibility model

-**Thoughts**:\ Not much hands-on practice today.
+**Thoughts**: Not much hands-on practice today.
 But learning about cloud computing is refreshing.
+I need to keep learning more about cloud computing.

 **Work & Resources**:\
 [Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/)